-Few things derail a potentially great wrestling match like a botch, with WWE Super ShowDown 2019 providing the perfect recent example.
+Few things derail a potentially great wrestling match like a botch.
+To illustrate this, rewind your minds to WWE Super ShowDown 2019

 At least the ageing duo had the concussion as an excuse.
 This wasn't the case with Aleister Black vs. Lars Sullivan at NXT TakeOver: Chicago II, in which a whiffed Black Mass kick rendered a triumphant monster-slaying a total farce.